dsbos/website/content/en/docs/concepts/services-networking/service.md

 iptables mode for kube-proxy became the default.
 Kubernetes v1.8 added ipvs proxy mode.

-### User space proxy mode {#proxy-mode-userspace}
+### User-space proxy mode {#proxy-mode-userspace}

-In this mode, kube-proxy watches the Kubernetes master for the addition and removal of Service and Endpoint objects.
+In user-space proxy mode mode, kube-proxy watches the Kubernetes master for the addition and removal of Service and Endpoint objects.
 For each Service it opens a port (randomly chosen) on the local node.
-Any connections to this "proxy port" is proxied to one of the Service's backend Pods (as reported via Endpoints). kube-proxy takes the `SessionAffinity` setting of the Service into account when deciding which backend Pod to use.
+Any connection to this "proxy port" is proxied to one of the Service's backend Pods (as reported via Endpoints). kube-proxy takes the `SessionAffinity` setting of the Service into account when deciding which backend Pod to use.